dsplay/template-boilerplate-react/README.md

 ```

-In this boilerplate project the `dsplay-data.js` in located at `public` folder.
+In this boilerplate project, `dsplay-data.js` is located at `public` folder.

 > During template development, `dsplay-data.js` will be just a mock with your test data.
 The DSPLAY Player App will automatically replace this file with real content at runtime.